canonical/cloud-init/doc/rtd/explanation/format.rst

 the original header along with the new jinja header above it.

 .. note::
-    Use of Jinja templates is ONLY supported for cloud-config and user data scripts.
-Jinja templates are not supported for cloud-boothooks or meta configs.
+    Use of Jinja templates is supported for cloud-config, user data scripts, and cloud-boothooks.
+Jinja templates are not supported for meta configs.

 .. _user_data_formats-mime_archive: